crystalwhistle/Synchronized/README.md

 Synchronized
 ====

-The best innovative, playlist making app which will leave everyone at your event feeling satified!
+The best innovative, playlist making app which will leave everyone at your event feeling satisfied!